dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-3 Apple Instruments.md

 *Instruments* shows a timeline and constantly updates statistics about the running application.
 Once the program finishes, Instruments will display the results like those shown in Figure @fig:InstrumentsView.
 The compilation took 7.3 seconds and we can see how the volume of events changed over time.
 For example, branch mispredictions become more pronounced towards the end of the runtime.
 You can zoom in to that interval on the timeline to examine the functions involved.

 The bottom panel shows numerical statistics.
-To inspect the hotspots similar to Intel Vtune's bottom-up view, select *Profile* in the menu \circled{3}, then click the *Call Tree* menu \circled{4} and check the *Invert Call Tree* box.
+To inspect the hotspots similar to Intel VTune's bottom-up view, select *Profile* in the menu \circled{3}, then click the *Call Tree* menu \circled{4} and check the *Invert Call Tree* box.
 This is exactly what we did in Figure @fig:InstrumentsView.

 Instruments show raw counts along with the percentages of the total, which is useful if you want to calculate secondary metrics like IPC, MPKI, etc. On the right side, we have the hottest call stack for the function `llvm::FoldingSetBase::FindNodeOrInsertPos`.
 If you double-click on a function, you can inspect ARM assembly instructions generated for the source code.